on orders over $50

 You've probably heard the recommendation that if a human is taking a round of antibiotics they should also eat yogurt or other fermented foods to help repopulate their gut with healthy bacteria.
 The same is true for your dog.
 Plain yogurt (that is not full of sugar or artificial flavors) can help speed your dog's recovery.

 Yogurt is packed with probiotics, protein and calcium, which your dog needs.
-Putting goat milk yogurt into your dog's diet will make your dog's gut happy which will give their immune system a boost.
+Putting goat milk yogurt into your dog's diet improves your dog's gut flora which will give their immune system a boost.

 Whenever you introduce a new food to your dog, make sure to feed just a little bit and check for any allergy reactions or symptoms.
 Whether you use pasteurized goat milk, raw milk goat milk, or goat milk yogurt, they should all be safe for your dog as long as he or she has no allergy issues.